oaravernon/fll2026/Team Saturday/robot run presentation/practice-questions-and-answers.md

 - We solved problems in creative ways

 **Original Thinking:**
-- We didn't just copy other teams' designs
+- We didn't copy other teams' designs
 - We thought about what would work best for our missions
 - We experimented with different approaches
 - We combined ideas in new ways